 You may not think of Napoleon Bonaparte as a logistician.
 But his axiom that “an army marches on its stomach”—that is, keeping forces well-provisioned is fundamental to success in war—launched logistics as a field of military concentration.

 Today, the term “logistics” applies to the reliable movement of supplies and finished products.
-According to a Statista study, U.S. businesses spent $1.63 trillion on logistics in 2019, moving goods from origin to end user through various supply chain network segments.
-By 2025, a total of 5.95 trillions of ton-miles of freight will move across the United States.
+According to a Statista study, U.S. businesses spent $1.63 trillion on logistics in 2019, moving goods from origin to end-user through various supply chain network segments.
+By 2025, a total of 5.95 trillion ton-miles of freight will move across the United States.

 Without efficient logistics, a business cannot win the profitability war.